Find out more about how Sam has and still does give back to the community

 Gainsborough Community People's Forum

-Sam is the Secretary of the Gainsborough Community People’s Forum which was set up by the Health lottery to help the Gainsborough area. £250,000 was granted by the health lottery to fund local projects and groups which will benefit the residents.
+Sam is the Chair of the Gainsborough Community People’s Forum which was set up by the Health lottery to help the Gainsborough area. £250,000 was granted by the health lottery to fund local projects and groups which will benefit the residents.
 The GCPF meet every month and approve funding applications, support local groups and arrange events.
 They also provide training such as first aid for the residents.
 One of Sam’s favourite words is empower, and the forum does just that.
 It empowers the community to improve the area in which they live in.
 Sam’s hard work in the forum has been recognised and so she was given the opportunity along with 2 others to attend the £100 million celebration in London, which celebrated £100mil being donated by the Health Lottery.
 The event was a thank you to the Volunteers and an opportunity to meet other groups around the country with the same objective.

 Sam has learned a lot whilst being in the forum and believes the skills are transferable to other community groups and when she becomes a Local Councillor, in particular the idea of mapping already existing community groups.